Skip to main content

 Credit: U.S. Bureau of Labor Statistics

-Manufactures have two choices when they need to accommodate for increased production and transportation costs: 1) increase price or 2) downsize.
+Manufacturers have two choices when they need to accommodate increased production and transportation costs: 1) increase price or 2) downsize.
 Because consumers are sensitive to price changes, packers prefer to use downsizing as a method to account for changing costs.
 From the consumer perspective, the chief complaint about shrinkflation stems from its prevalence in the marketplace and the perceived intent to deceive the consumer of changes (i.e., changes to the net content of the products without price changes).

 What Can a Consumer Do?

 The pricing of goods based on the cost per unit of measure, commonly known as unit pricing, is the best tool a consumer has when shopping.
 Unit pricing labels typically display the product name and size, the price, the price per unit (e.g., how much you pay per gram, liter, or ounce), and other information.
 Unit pricing is most frequently displayed as a label or sign on a retail store shelf (paper or digital).
 Unit pricing can also be found when shopping online on e-commerce sites.
-Consumer Reports provides a short video explaining unit pricing to consumers.

 A well-designed unit pricing label provides information to consumers with clear and unambiguous product price information.
 This enables the consumer to select the best quantity-price ratio and use that information to make an educated purchasing decision, especially when differentiating between the prices of similar products.
 See the series of retail store shelf labels in Figure 2 that are commonly encountered in the marketplace today.
 While not perfect, this series of labels does allow a consumer to make an informed choice regarding what to purchase that is irrespective of its "container" and based on a value comparison of inherent product characteristics.
 For example, in Figure 2, the product contains performance ingredients ("perf") or is certified as organic ("org").